 ScreenShot_2025-11-21_103003_768.png

-In late 2023, when Mr. W and his family were in despair, a turning point emerged.
-Mr. W successfully enrolled in the GC101 clinical trial and received TIL cell infusion (cells derived from surgical specimens collected one year earlier).
-Only 4 weeks after infusion, imaging showed complete eradication of the brain tumor, with efficacy evaluated as Complete Response (CR).
-No recurrence has been observed since, and he has maintained tumor-free survival for over 20 months.
+At the end of 2023, as Mr. W and his family fell into despair, a turn of fate quietly arrived.
+Mr. W successfully enrolled in the GC101 clinical trial and received TIL cell reinfusion therapy (the cells were derived from tumor tissue obtained and cultured during his surgery one year ago).
+Only 4 weeks after infusion, imaging results showed complete clearance of his brain tumor, with the therapeutic effect evaluated as Complete Response (CR).
+No recurrence has been observed since then, and he has maintained a tumor-free survival for more than 20 months.
 Today, Mr. W has long been free from hospital beds, reborn to return to a normal life.

 ScreenShot_2025-11-21_103234_485.png

-To date, this case not only sets a new survival record for recurrent glioblastoma but also validates the long-term efficacy of TIL therapy with robust clinical data.
-It further provides critical clinical evidence for the treatment strategy of "early harvesting and TIL infusion upon recurrence," bringing hope to countless patients with advanced solid tumors facing desperate situations.
+To date, this case has not only set a new survival record for recurrent glioblastoma but also revalidated the durable efficacy of TIL therapy with compelling clinical data.
+Meanwhile, it has provided critical clinical evidence for the treatment strategy of tumor tissue collection at an early stage and TIL reinfusion upon recurrence, bringing the hope of life to countless solid tumor patients in desperate situations.

 References